jeremiahrose/pd-honeywell-spi/README.md

 No calculations or adjustments are done and the output provided is the pure digital data coming the sensor's onboard analog to digital converter.

-To build run just run 'make' from inside the honeywell_spi directory, then copy the resulting pd object to your pure data path.
+To build run run 'make' from inside the pd-honeywell-spi directory, then copy the resulting pd object to your Pure Data path.

 License: GPLv3.0